elastic/elasticsearch-net-example/README.md

 Now notice the `match_all` query that we are executing along with this aggregation.  **Aggregations always execute over the document set that the query returns**.
 So in this case, our terms aggregation is going to run over **all** the documents in our index since we're doing a `match_all` (this is sort of a contrived example because we could have simply left out the query portion altogether in this case- which would also act as a `match_all`).
 We could have instead, only ran our aggregations over, say, packages that have a download count of over 1000 by substituing a [range filter](http://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-filter.html) on our `downloadCount` field rather than a `match_all`.

 Wait a second here though, there's something wrong.
-And if you've tried running the above example you should have gotten an exception back from Elasticsearch.

 What's the problem?